 Even if you don’t work with asbestos, you can get an asbestos-related disease.
 Second hand exposure is also very dangerous.
 Workers who carry these fibers on their hair, skin and clothes may contaminate families or people living nearby.

 Claimants injured by asbestos may be eligible for compensation.
-Contact one of our talented Fort Lauderdale asbestos attorneys and schedule a private consultation.
+Contact one of our talented Florida attorneys at 305-931-6666 and schedule a private consultation.